 Congratulations!
 You planned a cruise, you’ve started to pack a bag, and you’re about to get the heck out of Dodge!
 I know you’re excited and ready for a long deserved vacation.
 Let me wish you BON VOYAGE!

 The simplest advice I can give: Enjoy it!
 You’ve paid for your cruise now it’s your responsibility to have a good time.

-To make sure you enjoy your cruise, as with any vacation, there are always things you should consider and be prepared for.
+As cruising veterans, it sometimes feels like our fellow cruisers pack a swim suit and jump on a plane and rarely give thought to the details of their cruise vacation that they would consider for any other trip.
+So, to make sure you enjoy your cruise, as with any vacation, there are always things you should consider and be prepared for.
 Some you can anticipate and others, no one will tell you about.